DotNetAnalyzers/PropertyChangedAnalyzers/documentation/INPC022.md

 ﻿# INPC022
-## Comparison should be with backing field.
+## Comparison should be with backing field

 | Topic    | Value
 | :--      | :--